NEStock/math499_fem/k_3/README.md

 ### Outputs
 `err_z` - array of L2 errors for mesh levels corresponding to indices `err_p` - array of L2 errors for mesh levels corresponding to indices
+`basis_edges` - a matrix representing piece-wise basis functions for each edge in each triangle. basis(i,:,T) represents the pieceiwise basis function for the ith edge in triangle T.
+`basis_triangles` - a vector representing piece-wise basis functions for edge triangle. basis(1,T) represents the piecewise basis function for the Tth triangle.
+`z_h` - approximated solution vector for z
+`p_h` - approximated solution vector for p

 ## Example
 ```